-The militarization of the several European countries from which our workshop participants come is not any longer limited to NATO.
+The militarization of European countries is no longer limited to NATO.
 The European Union is also changing its nature and becoming more militarised.
 Heidi Meinzolt (WILPF, Munich) submitted a paper to the workshop setting out how, unknown to many of its citizens, the European Union's military infrastructure is used for wars today.
-For example, in the recent Iraq war, military supplies, food, munitions and soldiers were flown to the Persian Gulf, in planes that took off from airbases in many European countries.
-The global surveillance systems of the US and NATO in those countries were used to guide the air strikes on Irag.
+For example, in the recent Iraq war, military supplies, food, munitions and soldiers were flown to the Persian Gulf from airbases in many European countries.
+The global surveillance systems of the US and NATO in those countries were used to guide the air strikes on Iraq.
 European troops have sometimes replaced the soldiers of NATO countries (for instance in Kosovo) to free them for service in Afghanistan.
 EU and NATO missions are more and more integrated, with EU troops sometimes acting under the NATO flag.
-The solidarity clause in the Lisbon Treaty (it aspires to 'a spirit of complementarity and partnership') and the so-called 'structured co-operation' between the entities, obliges EU member states to participate in military actions of allies unless they assert 'constructive abstention'.
+The solidarity clause in the Lisbon Treaty (it aspires to 'a spirit of complementarity and partnership') and the so-called 'structured cooperation' between the entities, obliges EU member states to participate in military actions of allies unless they assert a 'constructive abstention'.
 Thus the task of a feminist antimilitarist movement has to extend to resisting not only the expansion and extension of NATO but also the conversion of the EU into an agent of world domination by military means.